Staff Bios

 Previously, Jennifer was a Program Director at Developmental Services Continuum, where she managed the daily routine of three residential facilities for persons with Intellectual Disabilities.
 When she left, she became an active board member with DSC and served as Board President for one year.

-• Catherine Cecio
+• Catherine Cecio-Burton

 • Delaney Ryan